 Making Sense of All This.

-Hardly a day goes by that the news reports feature government expenditure, but…
+Hardly a day goes by, that the news media doesn’t feature government expenditure on some radical new plan, but…

 At the start of covid pandemic online market places went in the same direction as other business’s.
 Down the gurgler!

 It wasn’t until April that they started to rise, after governments around the world were announcing support packages for their populations.

 Shopify along with other e-commerce platforms saw opportunity, and ramped up their advertising to get more business’s on board.

 By May volume in the stock market was ramping up, along with the share prices of companies involved in digital commerce..